lollobene/algorand-beaker-auction/README.md

 To fix this problem one could use the the random beacon used in the Algorand consensus protocol and sign it using its own secret key.
 If every participant `p` signs  the same random value `r` computing `sig_p=sign(r,sk_p)` it is possible to randomly select the winner of the auction in case of ties choosing as winner the participant `w` such that `sig_w<sig_p` for each participant `p` who is involved in the tie.
 This

-## Bridge between Algorand and Ethereum
+## A more secure Bridge between Algorand and Ethereum

 We want to implement a mechanism that allows a user to sell an asset which lives on the Ethereum blockchain opening an auction on the blockchain of Algorand.
 Every actor must own an address both in the Algorand and in the Ethereum blockchain.
 The change of property of the asset happens in the Ethereum blockchain and the payment is performed in Algo in the Algorand blockchain.